 Most of the Trust's annual income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted for particular purposes.
-The grants received during the year ended 31 August 20232 and the associated expenditure are shown as restricted general funds in the Statement of Financial Activities.
+The grants received during the year ended 31 August 2024 and the associated expenditure are shown as restricted general funds in the Statement of Financial Activities.
 The Trust also receives grants for fixed assets from the ESFA.
 In accordance with the Charities statement of recommended practice (SORP 2019) such grants are shown in the Statement of Financial Activities as restricted income in a restricted capital fund.
 The restricted fixed asset fund balance is reduced by annual amortisation charges over the expected useful life of the assets concerned.

-Of the net decrease in total funds of £183,000, movements in fixed assets accounted to a deficit of £1,604,000 whilst the pension reserve showed a net surplus of £1,852,000.
-The remaining deficit of £431,000 on revenue funds relates to the Trust's operating deficit for the year.
+Of the net decrease in total funds of £2,741,000, movements in fixed assets accounted to a deficit of £2,856,000 whilst the pension reserve showed showed a net surplus of £111.
+The remaining surplus of £115,000 on revenue funds relates to the Trust's operating surplus for the year.

-The Trust's operating deficit for the year of £431,000 has been impacted by the release of a one-off provision of approximately £200,000.
-A prior year adjustment of £1,028,000 has also been made to revenue reserves in respect of historic liabilities which had not been provided for in the financial statements.
-This adjustment reduced the brought forward revenue reserves from a surplus of £779,000 to a deficit of £249,000.
-The overall revenue reserves (free reserves) at the end of the year is a deficit of £690,000, made up of restricted funds of £31,000 and unrestricted funds of (£721,000).
+The Trust's operating surplus for the year of £115,000 has been impacted by the release of a one-off provision of approximately £200,000.
+In the prior year, a prior year adjustment of £1,028,000 was also made to revenue reserves in respect of historic liabilities which had not been provided for in the financial statements.
+This adjustment reduced the brought forward revenue reserves from a surplus of £779,000 to a deficit of £294,000.
+The overall revenue reserves (free reserves) at the end of the year is a deficit of £575,000, made up of restricted funds of £27,000 and unrestricted funds of (£601,000).

-In 2023, the Directors have been advised by the actuaries of both Local Government Pension Schemes that the provision to fund the non-academic employees' pensions is an asset position of £1,591,000.
+In 2024, the Directors have been advised by the actuaries of both Local Government Pension Schemes that the provision to fund the non-academic employees' pensions is an asset position of £3,453,000.
 In accordance with FRS 102, the Directors do not deem this asset to be recoverable and therefore have not recognised the asset.
-Full information regarding this scheme is detailed in Note 30.
+Full information regarding this scheme is detailed in Note 29.
 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
 The guarantee came into force on 18 July 2013.